Colonia (United States): Demographics

 Colonias can be found in each U.S. state on the Mexican border: Texas, New Mexico, Arizona, and California.
 Residents are mostly Hispanic and about 65% of the colonia population were born in the United States.
 Overall, colonias consist of low-income communities with families that cannot afford goods in a formal economy.
 In a random survey by the Texas Department of State Health Services, it was found that half of the families have incomes of less than $834 a month.
 About 70% of colonia residents have not graduated from high school and many lack English-language skills, which hampers their job mobility, suppresses wages, and the ability to seek assistance.
-The unemployment rate for families in colonias is 18%, compared to 11% in neighbouring cities.
+The unemployment rate for families in colonias is 18%, compared to 11% in neighboring cities.

 Residents of colonias pay, on average, 58% of their income on housing.
-In comparison, a two-bedroom apartment in Albuquerque, New Mexico costs $830, only 20% of the average income in the U.S. Colonia housing costs too much relative to the resident earnings and the living conditions are significantly worse.
+In comparison, a two-bedroom apartment in Albuquerque, New Mexico, costs $830, in 2014, only 20% of the average income in the U.S. Colonia housing costs too much relative to the resident earnings and the living conditions are significantly worse.